Pain in fish: Brain

 In 2002, Rose published reviews arguing that fish cannot feel pain because they lack a neocortex in the brain.
 This argument would also rule out pain perception in most mammals, and all birds and reptiles.
 However, in 2003, a research team led by Lynne Sneddon concluded that the brains of rainbow trout fire neurons in the same way human brains do when experiencing pain.
-Rose criticized the study, claiming it was flawed, mainly because it did not provide proof that fish possess "conscious awareness, particularly a kind of awareness that is meaningfully like ours".
+Rose criticised the study, claiming it was flawed, mainly because it did not provide proof that fish possess "conscious awareness, particularly a kind of awareness that is meaningfully like ours".

-Rose, and more recently Brian Key from The University of Queensland, argue that because the fish brain is very different from the human brain, fish are probably not conscious in the manner humans are, and while fish may react in a way similar to the way humans react to pain, the reactions in the case of fish have other causes.
+Rose, and more recently Brian Key from the University of Queensland, argue that because the fish brain is very different from the human brain, fish are probably not conscious in the manner humans are, and while fish may react in a way similar to the way humans react to pain, the reactions in the case of fish have other causes.
 Studies indicating that fish can feel pain were confusing nociception with feeling pain, says Rose.
 "Pain is predicated on awareness.
 The key issue is the distinction between nociception and pain.
 A person who is anaesthetised in an operating theatre will still respond physically to an external stimulus, but he or she will not feel pain."
 According to Rose and Key, the literature relating to the question of consciousness in fish is prone to anthropomorphisms and care is needed to avoid erroneously attributing human-like capabilities to fish.
 However, no other animal can directly communicate how it feels and thinks, and Rose and Key have not published experimental studies to show that fish do not feel pain.
-Sneddon suggests it is entirely possible that a species with a different evolutionary path could evolve different neural systems to perform the same functions (i.e. convergent evolution), as studies on the brains of birds have shown.
+Sneddon suggests it is entirely possible that a species with a different evolutionary path could evolve different neural systems to perform the same functions (i.e., convergent evolution), as studies on the brains of birds have shown.
 Key agrees that phenomenal consciousness is likely to occur in mammals and birds, but not in fish.
-Animal behaviouralist Temple Grandin argues that fish could still have consciousness without a neocortex because "different species can use different brain structures and systems to handle the same functions."
+The animal behaviouralist Temple Grandin argues that fish could still have consciousness without a neocortex because "different species can use different brain structures and systems to handle the same functions."
 Sneddon proposes that to suggest a function suddenly arises without a primitive form defies the laws of evolution.